-“Knock, knock, knock”.
-As I sat in the tasting room tucked away in one of the rickhouses at Maker’s Mark, I think I was the last one to hear this knocking.
-I guess it could be ignored because it was a one way mirror and I couldn’t see out, only they could see in.
-Our host went to open the door and see what was up as I saw Charles poke his head through and say “Holly, Her Whisky Love?”.
+Tapping on the window was all we heard while sitting in the tasting room rickhouse at Maker’s Mark.
+I think I was the last one to hear this knocking.
+I guess it could be ignored because it was a one-way mirror and I couldn’t see out, only they could see in.
+Our host went to open the door and see what was up.
+I saw Charles poke his head through and say “Holly, Her Whisky Love?”.
 I jumped up alerting everyone that yes, that was me!
 We quickly said hello and I remembered him emailing me a few weeks prior asking about Tasmanian Whisky.

 After relocating to NYC for my first “adult job” I was handed a glass of Lagavulin 16 neat at a sales meeting.
 I had never smelled anything like this in my life and it quickly became my go-to drink of choice.
 A few years later, all the while pushing outside of peated Scotch into Bourbon and Rye, did I start to wonder if my business skills could be utilized within the whisky world.
 I sat at my kitchen table one evening, with Nikka Pure Malt in my glass and mapped out my “Whisky Education Program”.
 I would save up over the next few months, leave my job, put everything in storage and travel the world for almost a year visiting distilleries in Scotland, Ireland, Japan, Australia/Tasmania and the United States.
 This networking tour led me to opportunities such as working at anCnoc, Knockdhu Distillery in Scotland and earning my Certificate in Distillation from the Institute of Brewing and Distilling at Midleton Distillery in Cork, Ireland.